GothenburgBitFactory/tw.org/content/docs/taskserver/troubleshooting-sync.md

 As a last resort, ask for help.
 But please make sure you have carefully reviewed your setup, and gone through the checks above before asking.
-No one wants to lead you through the steps above to discover that you didn\'t.
+No one wants to lead you through the steps above to discover that you didn't.

-We\'ll ask you to provide the `diagnostics` output for both Taskwarrior and Taskserver, then we\'re going to go through the steps above, because this is our checklist also.
+We'll ask you to provide the `diagnostics` output for both Taskwarrior and Taskserver, then we're going to go through the steps above, because this is our checklist also.

-Impress us and mention the codeword \'Weasel\', to prove that you at least read this page all the way to the end.
+Impress us and mention the codeword 'Weasel', to prove that you at least read this page all the way to the end.

 There are several ways of getting help:

 - Check the FAQ (coming soon).
 - Email us at <taskwarrior-user@googlegroups.com>, then wait patiently for a volunteer to respond.
-- Join us IRC in the \#taskwarrior channel on libera.chat, and get a quick response from the community, where, as you have anticipated, we will walk you through the checklist above.
+- Join us IRC in the #taskwarrior channel on libera.chat, and get a quick response from the community, where, as you have anticipated, we will walk you through the checklist above.